ChaceN89/Portfolio-ChaceNielson/README.md

+ok great now since i transitioned this app from react to react+vite.
+I want to improve the readme

+i listed a few thinsg i want to add to it

 # Chace Nielson Portfolio

 Welcome to the repository for Chace Nielson's portfolio.
 This site showcases my skills, work experience, projects, and more.